catalinux/pml1/report.md

 During EDA the followings things were observed:

+- I had to skip some lines from the csv files because it contained description
 - classes are strong imbalanced (98.3% are negative,  only 1.6 )
-- a lot of NA values
+- a lot of `NA` values
 - a lot of 0 values
 - some of the features tend to correlated beteen them (see the correlatioin matrix )